mikio1998/mikio1998.github.io/_posts/2020-9-13-A-New-Blog.md

 title: A New Blog
 ---

 My name is Mikio Nakata.
-I created this blog for personal educational purposes.
-I mostly write notes about my study progress.
+I created this blog primarily for note taking.